nate4101/5-0Cab/README.md

 # 5-0Cab

 An online cab booking application for the North Bay 5-0 Cab company.
-Request a cab, view the the cab on the map.
+Request a cab, to your location, view it on a map as it travels to you.
+Notifies you when it arrives.

 ## Features: